 In the place of hydraulic theory, Salerno offers the true Misesian view as one of “malinvestment” rather than “overinvestment.”
 By doing this, he can make the case that, during the boom, there is both an increase of spending on capital goods (caused by the attractiveness of lower interest rates) and at the same time, overconsumption.
 That is, contra the hydraulic view, the true Austrian Theory anticipates malinvestment such that the overspending on capital goods happens at the same time as the overspending on consumption goods.
 This can only be “afforded” due to the increase in the money supply.

-Number 5: “Every time the Fed tightens the money supply, interest rates rise (or fall); every time the Fed expands the money supply, interest rates rise (or fall).”
+Myth 5: “Every time the Fed tightens the money supply, interest rates rise (or fall); every time the Fed expands the money supply, interest rates rise (or fall).”

 The financial press now knows enough economics to watch weekly money supply figures like hawks; but they inevitably interpret these figures in a chaotic fashion.
 If the money supply rises, this is interpreted as lowering interest rates and inflationary; it is also interpreted, often in the very same article, as raising interest rates.
 And vice versa.
 If the Fed tightens the growth of money, it is interpreted as both raising interest rates and lowering them.
 Sometimes it seems that all Fed actions, no matter how contradictory, must result in raising interest rates.
 Clearly something is very wrong here.